-(a) If an Option lapses or expires unexercised, the number of shares in respect of which the Option lapsed or expired shall be added back to the available number of shares for which Awards may be granted.

-(b) If a Restricted Stock Award or RSU Award lapses or is forfeited, twice the number of shares in respect of which the Award lapsed or was forfeited shall be added back to the available number of shares for which Awards may be granted.

-(c) If a SAR Award or RSU Award is settled in cash, the number of shares in respect of which the Award was settled in cash shall not be added back to the available number of shares for which Awards may be granted.

-(d) If the exercise price of an Option is paid by delivery of shares of common stock pursuant to Section 5.8, the number of shares issued upon exercise of the Option, without netting the shares delivered in payment of the exercise price, shall be taken into account in determining the available number of shares for which Awards may be granted.
+- (a) If an Option lapses or expires unexercised, the number of shares in respect of which the Option lapsed or expired shall be added back to the available number of shares for which Awards may be granted. - (b) If a Restricted Stock Award or RSU Award lapses or is forfeited, the number of shares in respect of which the Award lapsed or was forfeited shall be added back to the available number of shares for which Awards may be granted. - (c) If a SAR Award or RSU Award is settled in cash, the number of shares in respect of which the Award was settled in cash shall not be added back to the available number of shares for which Awards may be granted. - (d) If the exercise price of an Option is paid by delivery of shares of common stock pursuant to Section 5.8, the number of shares issued upon exercise of the Option, without netting the shares delivered in payment of the exercise price, shall be taken into account in determining the available number of shares for which Awards may be granted. - (e) Notwithstanding anything in this Section 4.4 to the contrary but subject to the capitalization adjustments under Section 4.5 hereof, the maximum aggregate number of shares of common stock that may be delivered under the Plan as a result of the exercise of an ISO shall be 2,000,000 shares. - (f) Notwithstanding anything herein to the contrary, the maximum number of shares subject to Awards granted during a single fiscal year to any Outside Director, together with any cash fees paid to such Outside Director during the fiscal year shall not exceed a total value of \$500,000 (calculating the value of any Awards based on the grant date fair value for financial reporting purposes).

-4.5 Individual Limit on Awards

-In any calendar year, the maximum number of shares for which Awards may be granted to any Eligible Person shall not exceed 150,000 shares in the case of Options and SARS and 150,000 shares in the case of Restricted Stock and RSU Awards, in each case taking into account all similar types of grants and awards under other stock option and equity compensation plans of the Company.
-These maximums shall be subject to the capitalization adjustments under Section 4.6.

-4.6 Capitalization Adjustments
+4.5 Capitalization Adjustments